Constitution of Pakistan of 1962: Salient features of 1962 Constitution

-Proper safeguards were introduced in the 1962 Constitution to ensure the independence of judiciary.
-Judges of the superior courts were appointed by the President and were ensured security of service.
-They could be removed on the inquiry report submitted by the Supreme Judicial Council on the ground of misbehavior or physical or mental inability to perform their duties.
-By induction of first amendment the judiciary had full, power to pass judgment over the views of the legislature.
+Proper safeguards were introduced in the 1962 Constitution to ensure the independence of the judiciary.
+Judges of the superior courts were appointed by the President and were ensured the security of service.
+They could be removed from the inquiry report submitted by the Supreme Judicial Council on the ground of misbehaviour or physical or mental inability to perform their duties.
+By induction of the first amendment, the judiciary had full, power to pass judgment over the views of the legislature.
 Moreover, the court also enjoyed the power of judicial review of executive actions.